awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 EoF
 ```

 In the example, the override configuration section is used to apply diversification.
-Choosing as many instances that qualify for your application, in this case we selected a group of 6 instances types that meet the ".large" criteria.
+Choosing as many instances that qualify for your application, in this case we selected a group of 6 instance types that meet the ".large" criteria.

 With Auto Scaling Groups you can define what is the mix of Spot vs On-Demand instances that makes sense for your workload. `OnDemandBaseCapacity` allows you to set an initial capacity of On-Demand instances to use, after that, new capacity will be a mix of Spot and On-Demand as defined by the `OnDemandPercentageAboveBaseCapacity`.